http://invisible-island.net/personal/

 Here is a brief description of some of the more interesting programs that I worked on, long ago.
 This does not count the programs that I was told to produce—some of those are interesting as well.

-The source code is no longer available for these (and as was the practice, was then available only on a limited basis generally with peers).
+The source code is no longer available for most of these (and as was the practice, was then available only on a limited basis generally with peers).
 Others have claimed that source-code was just given away in the 1970s and 1980s.
 On the contrary, all of the vendor-related source code (DEC, Univac, IBM) which I saw was available on a limited basis — non-disclosure.
 Perhaps others' experience differ, or else they chose to ignore the agreement.

 1970